Nolan Gorman Player Props: Cardinals vs. Giants

 Nolan Gorman At The Plate

-- He has gone deep in 23.8% of his games this season, and 7.3% of his trips to the dish.
+- In 22.7% of his games this year, he has gone deep, and 7% of his trips to the dish.

-- In 11 games this year (52.4%), Gorman has picked up an RBI, and in six of those games (28.6%) he had two or more.
+- In 11 games this year (50.0%), Gorman has picked up an RBI, and in six of those games (27.3%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

-- He has scored at least once six times this season (28.6%), including one multi-run game.
+- He has scored at least one run six times this season (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.